 -

 Reframe the guilt.
-Quitting isn’t a moral failure; it’s curation.
-You’re the editor-in-chief of your own reading life, and part of that job is cutting the dead weight.
-Instead of asking, “Why didn’t I finish this?” try reframing it as, “What am I making space for instead?”
+Quitting isn’t a moral failure.
+It’s curation.
+You’re the editor of your own reading life, and part of that job is knowing what gets cut

 Embrace the Freedom of DNF